 But what about me?

 Plain and simply, the answer is God!
-No, don’t stop reading…it’s true and it is a very practical thing you can experience.
+No, don’t stop reading… it’s true and it is a very practical thing you can experience.
 God loves you.
 He has only your best in mind.
-He waits for you to invite Him to share the journey of life with you.
-When you open your heart to receive His love and forgiveness for living your life your own way, He comes in and begins to build into you so you, in turn, can build into others.
+He waits for you to invite him to share the journey of life with you.
+When you open your heart to receive his love and forgiveness, he comes in and begins to build into you so you, in turn, can build into others.
 Invite God into your life; invite him into your marriage.
 He is the well from which you can draw.
-Ask Him to give you insight into your husband.
-Ask Him to give you a loving and responsive heart.
-Ask Him to give you strength and wisdom.
-Ask Him for words that build up and bless.
-Ask Him for patience.
-He created you and He created marriage.
+Ask him to give you insight into your husband.
+Ask him to give you a loving and responsive heart.
+Ask him to give you strength and wisdom.
+Ask him for words that build up and bless.
+Ask him for patience.
+He created you and he created marriage.
 He is the master builder and the one that is truly qualified to help you use these tools.

-Father God, Thank You that You care about me and that You actually desire to walk with me through life.
+Father God, Thank you that you care about me and that you actually desire to walk with me through life.
 That amazes me!
-I open my heart to You right now and accept Your love and forgiveness.
-Help me to understand how You love me.
-Help me to come to You and Your deep well of resources every day.
-God, I don’t fully understand how You work in my life, but I ask You to teach me.
+I open my heart to you right now and accept your love and forgiveness.
+Help me to understand how you love me.
+Help me to come to you and you are deep well of resources every day.
+God, I don’t fully understand how you work in my life, but I ask you to teach me.
 Give me the patience and the insight to build my marriage stronger.
-Thank You for my husband.
-Bless him and protect him.
-Teach me to know You and to grow in Your ways.
-I ask this in Jesus’ name, Amen.
+Thank you for my spouse.
+Bless us and protect us and draw us closer to one another and to you.
+Teach me to know you and to grow in your ways.
+I ask this in Jesus’ name, amen.